 Examples of Benefiting From Hedging

-Strategic use of gold futures across various industries can effectively mitigate financial risks and stabilize revenue streams.
-For instance, an airline can offset rising fuel costs by purchasing gold futures, which may appreciate if oil prices surge.
-Similarly, a gold mining company can lock in a selling price for their production through futures contracts, ensuring stable revenue despite market volatility.
+Similarly, a gold mining company can lock in a selling price for its production through futures contracts, ensuring stable revenue despite market volatility.
 Jewelry manufacturers hedge against fluctuating gold prices by taking long positions in gold futures, safeguarding profit margins.
-Investors also include gold futures in their portfolios as a safe haven asset during inflationary periods.
-Lastly, farmers can hedge against crop price declines by selling gold futures to secure current values.

 Industry | Hedging Strategy | Benefit |